 - What symptoms are experienced, and the time

-After a few days, these entries can be discussed with the health care provider to help formulate a list of foods which should be avoided.
+After a few days, these entries can be discussed with the health care provider to help formulate a list of foods that should be avoided.

 IBS dietary guidelines

-People with IBS may consider going on a diet which greatly reduces or avoids foods such as starches and other carbohydrates that cannot be easily digested.
+People with IBS may consider going on a diet that greatly reduces or avoids foods such as starches and other carbohydrates that cannot be easily digested.
 This diet is also referred to as a low fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (FODMAP) diet.

 8 Foods to Avoid with IBS

 Some foods that should not be eaten while practicing a low FODMAP diet include:

-- Foods containing wheat and rye which contain little absorbed, short-chain carbohydrates that are ideal for bacterial fermentation; these not only hold water but also produce gas, leading to stretching of the gut which is interpreted as pain because of the known hypersensitivity of the gut in these patients
+- Foods containing wheat and rye, which contain little absorbed, short-chain carbohydrates that are ideal for bacterial fermentation.
+These food products not only hold water but also produce gas, leading to stretching of the gut which is interpreted as pain because of the known hypersensitivity of the gut in these patients